- an individual browsing the Safe Work Australia website

 - an individual who has provided personal information to Safe Work Australia for any reason

 - an individual who is currently employed, or is seeking employment, with Safe Work Australia

 - a contractor, consultant, supplier or vendor of goods or services to Safe Work Australia.

 Safe Work Australia’s functions are set out by the Safe Work Australia Act 2008.
 We may collect personal information to carry out our functions.
 We collect only the minimal amount of personal information necessary to provide these services.

 We may collect names, emails and other contact details as part of:

 - answering general enquiries

-- public comment processes and events (including awards ceremonies, international delegations)
+- managing events (including awards ceremonies and international delegations)

 - subscription services for the Safe Work Australia website

 - business activities within Safe Work Australia (including office visits)